 Vaccine Ingredients – Human Proteins

-Because human embryo cells are used to make a few vaccines, including the chickenpox, rubella, hepatitis A, one version of shingles, and one version of the rabies vaccines, people have asked whether proteins from these fetal cells are still present in the final vaccine preparations.
+Because human embryo cells are used to make a few vaccines, including the chickenpox, rubella, hepatitis A, and one version of the rabies vaccines, people have asked whether proteins from these fetal cells are still present in the final vaccine preparations.
 The polio vaccine contained in the Quadracel® and Pentacel® combination vaccines is also made in human fetal cells.

 Viruses are purified during vaccine production; therefore, it is unlikely that proteins from the human cells used to grow them would survive intact or in quantities sufficient to cause harm.